finbourne/lusid-sdk-java/sdk/docs/CutLabelDefinitionsApi.md

 # **listCutLabelDefinitions**
 > PagedResourceListOfCutLabelDefinition listCutLabelDefinitions(asAt, sortBy, start, limit, filter, page)

-[EARLY ACCESS] ListCutLabelDefinitions: List Existing Cut Labels
+[EARLY ACCESS] List Existing Cut Labels

 List all the Cut Label Definitions that are valid at the given AsAt time